tim-s-ccs/ts-ccs-frontend/docs/contributing/application-architecture.md

 - `dist/` **contains auto-generated files**

-  Standalone builds of ts-ccs-components.
-Provides a way to consume ts-ccs-components without using npm.
+  Standalone builds of ts-ccs-frontend.
+Provides a way to consume ts-ccs-frontend without using npm.

 - `docs/`